-Workplace Health and Safety Queensland (WHSQ) inspectors are appointed primarily to assist employers develop and improve systems to prevent work injuries and dangers.
+Workplace Health and Safety Queensland (WHSQ) inspectors are appointed to investigate contraventions of work health and safety laws, ensure compliance through the issuing of notices, and to assist employers in improving systems to prevent work injuries and manage safety.

 Inspectors undertake on the job coaching and training on a broad range of issues in workplace safety.

 Under the Work Health and Safety Act 2011 (WHS Act), the Electrical Safety Act 2002 (ES Act) and the Safety in Recreational Water Activities Act 2011 (SRWA Act) inspectors have particular legal powers.

 Inspectors have the power to enter any place that:

 - is authorised by a search warrant (including places that are not workplaces or suspected workplaces and places used only for residential purposes)

 - is used only for residential purposes with the consent of the person with management or control of the place